KRoverSystems/KRover/README.md

 ### 9.1 Update KRover binary path
 Go to oasis/launcher/oasis-launcher.c and update the constant, KROVER_PATH accordingly.
 Once KRover is built later, an executable KRover binary named "testtest" will be available in KRover/loader/ directory.
-Go to oasis/launcher/ and run compile.sh to generate the launcher binary named, oasis-auncher.
+Go to oasis/launcher/ and run compile.sh to generate the launcher binary named, oasis-launcher.

 ## 10. Install dependent libraries for KRover